CUBRID Lock Manager

 }

 • X locks — always commit-bound.
-The lock != S_LOCK short-circuit above is "These will not be released" in the source.
+The lock != S_LOCK short-circuit is "These will not be released" in the source.

 • Class locks — always commit-bound (intention locks outlive their children).